-6.86.9 Controls, policies and procedures to include in ICFR design - In order for ICFR to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP, it ICFR should generally include the following components:
+- 6.9 Controls, policies and procedures to include in ICFR design In order for ICFR to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP, ICFR should generally include the following components: - (a) controls for initiating, authorizing, recording and processing transactions relating to significant accounts and disclosures; - (b) controls for initiating, authorizing, recording and processing non-routine transactions and journal entries, including those requiring judgments and estimates; - (c) procedures for selecting and applying appropriate accounting policies that are in accordance with the issuer's GAAP; - (d) controls to prevent and detect fraud; - (e) controls on which other controls are dependent, such as information technology general controls; and - (f) controls over the period-end financial reporting process, including controls over entering transaction totals in the general ledger, controls over initiating, authorizing, recording and processing journal entries in the general ledger and controls over recording recurring and non-recurring adjustments to the financial statements (e.g., consolidating adjustments and reclassifications).

-- (a) controls for initiating, authorizing, recording, and processing and reporting transactions relating to significant accounts and disclosures; - (b) controls for initiating authorizing, recording and processing non-routine transactions and journal entries, including those requiring judgments and estimates; - (c) procedures for selecting and applying appropriate accounting policies that are in accordance with the issuer's GAAP; - (d) controls to prevent and detect fraud; - (e) controls on which other controls are dependent, such as information technology general controls; and - (f) controls over the period-end financial reporting process, including controls over entering transaction totals in the general ledger, controls over initiating, authorizing, recording and processing journal entries in the general ledger and controls over recording recurring and non-recurring adjustments to the financial statements (e.g., consolidating adjustments and reclassifications). - 6.9 Identification of 6.10 Identifying significant accounts and disclosures and their relevant assertions in the context of a top-down, risk-based approach - (1) Significant accounts and disclosures and their relevant assertions As described in subsection 6.56.6(2) of the Policy, a top-down, risk-based approach to designing DC&P and ICFR involves identification of identifying significant accounts and disclosures and the relevant assertions that affect each significant account and disclosure.
-This method assists certifying officers in identifying the risks that could reasonably result in a material misstatement in the issuer's financial statements, and not all possible risks the issuer faces. - (2) Identifying significant accounts and disclosures A significant account could be an individual line item on the issuer's financial statements, or part of a line item.
-For example, an issuer might present "net sales" on the income statement, which represents a combination of "gross sales" and "sales returns", but might identify "gross sales" as a significant account.
-By identifying part of a line item as a significant account, certifying officers might be able to focus on balances that are subject to specific risks that can be separately identified. - A significant disclosure relating to the design of ICFR could be any form of disclosure included in the issuer's financial statements, or notes to the financial statements, that is presented in accordance with the issuer's GAAP.
-The identification of significant disclosures for the design of ICFR does not extend to the preparation of the issuer's MD&A or other similar financial information presented in a continuous disclosure filing other than financial statements. - (3) Considerations for identifying significant accounts and disclosures A minimum threshold expressed as a percentage or a dollar amount could provide a reasonable starting point for evaluating the significance of an account or disclosure.
-However, certifying officers should use their judgment, taking into account qualitative factors, to assess accounts or disclosures for significance above or below that threshold.
-Certifying officers should consider the The following items factors will be relevant when determining whether an account or disclosure is significant: - (a) the size, nature and composition of the account or disclosure;
+6.10 Identifying significant accounts and disclosures and their relevant assertions

+- (1) Significant accounts and disclosures and their relevant assertions As described in subsection 6.6(2) of the Policy, a top-down, risk-based approach to designing ICFR involves identifying significant accounts and disclosures and the relevant assertions that affect each significant account and disclosure.
+This method assists certifying officers in identifying the risks that could reasonably result in a material misstatement in the issuer's financial statements and not all possible risks the issuer faces. - (2) Identifying significant accounts and disclosures A significant account could be an individual line item on the issuer's financial statements, or part of a line item.
+For example, an issuer might present "net revenue", which represents a combination of "gross revenue" and "returns", but might identify "gross revenue" as a significant account.
+By identifying part of a line item as a significant account, certifying officers might be able to focus on balances that are subject to specific risks that can be separately identified.

+A significant disclosure relating to the design of ICFR could be any form of disclosure included in the issuer's financial statements, or notes to the financial statements, that is presented in accordance with the issuer's GAAP.
+The identification of significant disclosures for the design of ICFR does not extend to the preparation of the issuer's MD&A or other similar financial information presented in a continuous disclosure filing other than financial statements.